Food recall role in consumer safety.

 What is a Food Recall

-The most common recalled foods are:
+The most common foods that get recalled are:

 • Meat